ykxvqze/data_projects/sqlextern.md

 ## Aim

-Export a given table from MySQL into a flat file, then process the data via Python (pandas, numpy) and write the result back into a new table in MySQL database - with all calls being carried out within a Bash script.
+Export a given table from MySQL into a flat file.
+Then, process the data via Python (pandas, numpy), and write the result back into a new table in MySQL database - with all calls being carried out in a Bash script.

 ### Task description